salimmohamed/Log-Analysis-Parser/README.md

 ## 🎯 Project Overview

 This tool was developed to enhance the capabilities of the Log Analysis App Discord bot, which provides real-time raid log analysis for World of Warcraft raid teams.
-Currently focused on the Mug'Zee encounter, the parser:
+The parser supports multiple boss encounters and:

 - Transforms Discord-formatted logs into structured data
 - Provides deeper analysis than the bot's basic output